amir20/dozzle/README.md

 #### Security

 dozzle doesn't support authentication out of the box.
-You can control the device dozzle binds to by passing `-addr` parameter.
+You can control the device dozzle binds to by passing `--addr` parameter.
 For example,

-    $ docker run --volume=/var/run/docker.sock:/var/run/docker.sock -p 8888:1224 amir20/dozzle:latest -addr localhost:1224
+    $ docker run --volume=/var/run/docker.sock:/var/run/docker.sock -p 8888:1224 amir20/dozzle:latest --addr localhost:1224

 will bind to `localhost` on port `1224`.
 You can then use use reverse proxy to control who can see dozzle.

+#### Changing base URL

+dozzle by default mounts to "/".
+If you want to control the base path you can use the `--base` option.
+For example, if you want to mount at "/foobar", then you can override by using `--base /foobar`.

+    $ docker run --volume=/var/run/docker.sock:/var/run/docker.sock -p 8888:1224 amir20/dozzle:latest --base /foobar

+dozzle will be available at [http://localhost:8080/foobar/](http://localhost:8080/foobar/).

 #### Environment variable, DOCKER_API_VERSION